borjagreguero/climada_coastal_hazards_module/README.md

 Climada - Coastal Hazards Module
 ====================================================================

+# climada_coastal
+additional features for assessing risk in coastal areas (for core climada) See ~/docs for documentation.

+In order to grant core climada access to this additional modules, create a folder 'modules' in the core climada folder and copy/move the module climada_coastal into climada/modules, without 'climada_' in the filename.

+Climada sources all modules' code upon startup.
+See core climada documentation.

+See climada/docs/climada_manual.pdf to get started with core climada and '~/docs/manual_climada_coastal_hazards.docx' to start with climada-coastal.

+copyright (c) 2018, Borja G. Reguero, borjagreguero@gmail.com, all rights reserved.

 Author: Borja G. Reguero - borjagreguero@gmail.com - University of California, Santa Cruz

-Date of last update: October, 24
+Co-Author: David N. Bresch, david.bresch@gmail.com

+# Description
 'Climada' stands for 'climate adaptation' and is a probabilistic natural catastrophe damage model.
 Information on the core package can be found at <https://github.com/davidnbresch/climada/wiki>.
-This module add specific features for coastal zones.

-# Description
 This module adds specific functions to the climada suite that are particularly interesting for coastal areas and coastal risks.
 The functions and tools in this module work with the climada main core functions and applications (i.e. you need to have climada installed).

 Some functions have been modified from core climada original functions and adapted to more user specific needs and further customization.